 But what happens if you only have one day to spend with the Boy Who Lived?
-Even without Hermione's time turner, we managed to check out the entire world in a day.
+Even without Hermione’s time turner, we managed to check out the entire land in a day.
 Try our strategies to make the most of every minute.

 Before You Go

 Harry Potter is split between Universal Studios Orlando (which houses Diagon Alley, the magical shopping mecca) and Universal’s Islands of Adventure (home to Hogsmeade and Hogwarts).
 In order to get the full experience, you’ll need to spring for park-to-park admission.
 You’ll also need to keep tickets handy in order to ride the Hogwarts Express train back and forth between the two parks.

 The coolest ride in Harry Potterdom garners the longest wait times, so head there first thing in the morning.
 Families can tour the magical world’s famous bank, right at the moment when Harry and crew break in during the second “Deathly Hallows” movie.
 The 3D ride treats families to a wild ride on a runaway car in which they’re attacked by statues, dark spells from Voldemort and his right-hand girl, Bellatrix LaStrange, plus one angry dragon.
 The ride’s a bit scary, but the Rider Swap Program ensures that everyone who’s game gets a chance, while the rest of the crew cools their heels and watches movie clips in the waiting area.

 Grab a shot of the dragon above Gringotts